Rail Crossing Study

 What is the process moving forward?

-The next step is to commence an EA in 2023.
-Through a Schedule C Municipal Class EA, we will continue refining and exploring options in close consultation with the community.
-Options include do nothing, and various design alternatives for grade separating.
-A recommendation will be brought forth to City Council in 2024 or 2025 for decision.
+The next step is to commence an environmental assessment in 2024.
+Through a Schedule C Municipal Class Environmental Assessment, we will continue refining and exploring options in close consultation with the community.
+Options include do nothing, and various design alternatives for safety improvements including grade separating.
+Formal public engagement will start in fall 2024.
+We will notify residents and businesses in the study area and the general public when public engagement begins.
+A recommendation will be brought forth to City Council in 2025 for decision.

 Learn about upcoming engagement opportunities,